 These prices include a $5 monthly discount for AutoPay and E-Billing.
 Taxes and fees are extra with all plans.

 Consumer Cellular lets you share your plan with up to three people.
-Add a second line for $20 a month and get additional lines for $15 a month each.
+You can add additional lines for $15 a month each.

 With this option, all lines on the account will share the same bucket of data.

 If you go over your data limit, Consumer Cellular will automatically upgrade you to a more expensive plan.

 You should receive a usage alert when you’re approaching your limit.